Revision control

 /**

-* @returns {string} the set of search terms that define this virtual folder
+* The set of search terms that define this virtual folder as a string.

 */